SplitSplice/RBDB/README.md

 Orange:
 Paster - When someone is a verified skid or owns an executor using someone elses API/Injector/Source/Backend.
 Althopping - When someone deliberately changes their identity or switches accounts to evade public scrutiny.
+Asshole - Use sparingly, when someone is just a general asshole.
 // any other tag you put will be Orange.

 Purple: